ChineseHarm-Bench: A Chinese Harmful Content Detection Benchmark: Introduction

 Harmful content detection plays a critical role in maintaining a civilized social media platform ~\citep{Jiawen2022COLDAB,DBLP:journals/ijon/Jahan023,xiao2024chinese}.
 The unchecked circulation of harmful or illicit content can lead to severe societal, psychological, and legal consequences~\citep{9519435,guo2024investigationlargelanguagemodels}.
 With the massive scale of online data rendering manual detection infeasible, recent research has increasingly focused on leveraging LLMs for automated harmful content detection~\citep{9519435,guo2024investigationlargelanguagemodels,he2024you,DBLP:journals/corr/abs-2402-11406,kang-qian-2024-implanting}.
 Nevertheless, the majority of existing benchmarks and datasets for harmful content detection are focused on English, with Chinese resources remaining scarce and limited in scope~\citep{DBLP:conf/coling/XuHZLCLXSYYTDLS20,DBLP:conf/acl/WangZ0HLZZNB24,yang2025sccd}.
 Even when Chinese datasets are available, they typically focus on a single violation category, most commonly hate speech, and thus fail to capture the full spectrum of content safety challenges encountered on Chinese platforms~\citep{Jiawen2022COLDAB,lu-etal-2023-facilitating,xiao-etal-2024-toxicloakcn,bai2025statetoxicnbenchmarkspanlevel,yang2025sccd}.

 Harmful content detection presents unique challenges that extend beyond those addressed by traditional NLP tasks~\citep{tobi2024towards}.
 In particular, the Chinese language is highly complex and exhibits unique linguistic characteristics~\citep{DBLP:journals/corr/abs-2307-15020,fang2025cknoweditnewchineseknowledge}, further complicating harmful content detection in Chinese online environments.
 There exist a wide variety of perturbation methods in Chinese for evading detection, such as the use of homophones, homographs, and other similar strategies~\citep{DBLP:conf/acl/SuS0XJF022,xiao-etal-2024-toxicloakcn}.
-For example, as illustrated in Figure~\ref{fig:case} under the Abuse category, users may replace the keyword \begin{CJK}{UTF8}{gkai}“母亲”\end{CJK} (mother) with the homophonic word \begin{CJK}{UTF8}{gkai}“木琴”\end{CJK} (piano) to circumvent detection.
+For example, as illustrated in Figure~\ref{fig:case} under the Abuse category, users may replace the keyword mother with a homophonic word such as piano, whose Chinese transliteration shares a similar pronunciation, in order to circumvent detection.

 To address these gaps, we present \textbf{ChineseHarm-Bench}, a comprehensive multi-category benchmark designed for Chinese harmful content detection.
 ChineseHarm-Bench is constructed from real-world violation records and covers six representative categories: gambling, pornography, abuse, fraud, illicit advertisements, and non-violation. \textbf{Notably, every text and label in our benchmark has been validated by professional annotators, guaranteeing high quality and reliability.} Moreover, our annotation process yields a knowledge rule base that can be used as an external knowledge source to guide human annotators and support LLMs in automated harmful content detection.